ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/base/readme.md

 * Since they are separate files, the project can be [rebuilt](https://apilogicserver.github.io/Docs/Project-Rebuild/) (e.g., synchronized with a revised schema), preserving your customizations.

-Please see the `nw` sample for examples of typical customizations.
-You can open it in GitHub (use Shift + "." to view in project mode) - [click here](https://github.com/ApiLogicServer/demo).
+To explore customization, see the `nw` sample for examples of typical customizations.
+You can open it in GitHub (use Shift + "." to view in project mode) - [click here](https://github.com/ApiLogicServer/demo), or create it locally (`ApiLogicServer create` - accept defaults).

+To make customizations easy to explore, **search for:**
+* `#als` will reveal key customization examples
-Search for `Your Code Goes Here`.
-Key files summarized below:
+* `Your Code Goes Here` to find key files to customize, summarized below:

 | Directory | Usage                         | Key Customization File             | Typical Customization                                                                 |
 |:-------------- |:------------------------------|:-----------------------------------|:--------------------------------------------------------------------------------------|